Decoupling thermoelectric coefficients of multilayer graphene by nanomeshing: Results and discussion

 With both $S$ and $\sigma$, we evaluate the power factor $PF = S^2 \sigma$, as a function of the gate voltage for both the GN and GNNM regions, as shown in Fig.~\ref{Fig3} (c).
-The GNNM part exhibits a higher power factor than the GN part in both the hole and electron transport regimes.
-The maximum power factors are $\sim$ 50 $\mu$W/K$^{2}$ cm and $\sim$ 22 $\mu$W/K$^{2}$ cm, for the GNNM and GN regions, respectively.
-Therefore, the thermoelectric power factor can be doubled in the presence of the nanomeshed structure, revealing a potential interest of the used nanomeshed geometry for improving active cooling efficiency of multilayer graphene, where heat is transported through the electronic channel and controlled by the applied current (Peltier effect).
-Although there is no theoretical upper limit for $PF$, the trade-off between the Seebeck coefficient and electrical conductivity has historically hindered the achievement of very high thermoelectric power factors.
+The GNNM part exhibits a higher power factor than the GN part.
+The maximum power factors are $\sim$ 32 $\mu$W/K$^{2}$ cm and $\sim$ 22 $\mu$W/K$^{2}$ cm, for the GNNM and GN regions, respectively, in the electron transport regime.
+Here, the maximum thermoelectric power factor is increased by more than 40$\%$ in the presence of the nanomeshed structure, revealing a potential interest of the used nanomeshed geometry for improving active cooling efficiency of multilayer graphene, where heat is transported through the electronic channel and controlled by the applied current (Peltier effect).
+Although there is no theoretical upper limit for $PF$, the trade-off between the Seebeck coefficient and electrical conductivity has historically hindered the achievement of high thermoelectric power factors.
 Nanostructuring with optimized geometries offers a promising and reliable route for overcoming this limitation.

 Finally, we discuss the MTR measurements allowing the investigation of the thermal conductivity for two different representative samples, including a nanomeshed graphene (GNNM) and a pristine graphene (GN) flake.
-These samples were prepared simultaneously and share the same device structure as shown in Fig.~\ref{Fig1} (a), but with increased lateral dimensions and comparable flake thicknesses, of approximately $3.5$~nm and $4.3$~nm for the GNNM and GN, respectively.
+These samples were prepared simultaneously and share the same device structure as shown in Fig.~\ref{Fig1} (a), but with increased channel length, of $\sim 7~\mu$m, and comparable flake thicknesses, of approximately 3.5 nm and 4.3 nm for GNNM and GN, respectively.
+The longer channel facilitates more reliable laser scanning.
+An optical microscope image of the GNNM-based sample used for the MTR investigation is presented in Fig.~\ref{Fig4} (a), where the laser scan region measurement on the GNNM section is schematically indicated.
 In MTR experiments, the measured AC electrical signal $S_{\mathrm{AC}}$ is proportional to the optical reflectivity variation $\Delta R_{\mathrm{probe}}$ of the probe beam induced by a temperature modulation at a fixed frequency $f$ in the heated area generated by the pump beam:

 Measuring $\Delta R_{\mathrm{probe}}$ allows to access the temperature profile induced by the pump beam.